-Here is how you can reset your router manually, remotely, and some important things you should know about rebooting your router.
+Here is how you can reset your router manually and remotely, plus some important things you should know about rebooting your router.

-While your router may have an onboard option called Reset or Restart, you should be careful about using these, since they may initiate a factory reboot and erase all your current settings.
-Instead, simply unplug your router and modem (you may have a combined unit, in which case just unplug that) from everything they are attached to (including each other and their power sources).
+While your router may have an onboard option called Reset or Restart, you should be careful about using these since they may initiate a factory reboot and erase all your current settings.
+Instead, unplug your router and modem (you may have a combined unit, in which case unplug that) from everything they are attached to (including each other and their power sources).

 Now go back and plug the modem back into its power source.
 Wait a bit for the modem to warm up and get ready to pass along its sweet internet connection — another minute should do the trick.
 Now, plug the router back into the modem, the outlet, and any other necessary connections.
 Wait a couple of minutes for the router to shake hands with everyone and establish your wireless internet signal once again.

-Typically, there is an app or an administrator site you can use to check for firmware and then download it.
-Here’s how to access Linksys setup.
+Typically, you can use an app or an administrator site to check for firmware and then download it.
+Here’s how to access Linksys setup, and how to set up automatic updates.
 Here’s how to do it with TP-Link and with Netgear.
 We also have a more in-depth guide for common router brand logins.
-Every brand of router, even the obscure ones, should have their own instructions to access these administrator tools.
+Every brand of router, even the obscure ones, should have its own instructions to access these administrator tools.
 One of the options, when logged in, will be Firmware Update, Router Update, or something similar.
-Choose this option and follow instructions.
+Choose this option and follow the instructions.

-Please note that when the router uploads and implements the firmware patch, you won’t be able to use your Wi-Fi.
-This doesn’t usually take longer than about 5 minutes, but it’s still good to keep in mind.
-Never try to turn off or mess with your router while the firmware is updating, since this could cause serious problems.
+Please note that you can’t use your Wi-Fi when the router uploads and implements the firmware patch.
+This doesn’t usually take longer than about five minutes, but it’s still good to keep in mind.
+Never try to turn off or mess with your router while the firmware is updating since this could cause serious problems.

-If the upgrade process turns your router back to its factory default settings, follow our guide on how to set it up again.
+If the upgrade process turns your router back to its factory default settings, follow our guide on setting it up again.

-Many modern routers offer apps that you can download on mobile devices and use to manage your router settings or view router usage reports.
+Many modern routers offer apps that you can download on mobile devices to manage your router settings or view router usage reports.

-If you use one of these apps, then you should also visit your app settings and make sure that the app is fully updated to the most recent version.
+If you use one of these apps, you should also visit your app settings and update to the most recent version.
 It’s a small but important step you should take.
 The same is true if your router uses a voice assistant app or something similar.

-Maybe you don’t have physical access to the router, or your router is in a less accessible spot and you’re groaning at the thought of getting to it.
-For many routers, you can reboot with access to the right website as well.
-You will need to know your public IP address for your router — and there are websites that can help you out with this.
+Maybe you don’t have physical access to the router, or your router is in a less-accessible spot, and you’re groaning at the thought of getting to it.
+For many routers, you can reboot with access to the right website.
+You will need to know your public IP address for your router — and some websites can help you out with this.
 Search your public IP address, and this should give you access to your router’s administrative page (this is also a good idea for the steps above if you don’t know how to find this website).
 Again, your password information will be needed here.

 While every router brand has a different kind of site, most offer options to reboot your router remotely.
 Search the site for the word “reboot” or look at your router tools until you find the right option.